CodeFetch/router-u-boot/README.md

 ### Web server

-The most important change is an inclusion of a web server, based on **[uIP 0.9 TCP/IP stack](https://github.com/adamdunkels/uip/tags)**.
+This bootloader includes a web and a DHCP server.
 It allows to upgrade **firmware**, **U-Boot** and **ART** (Atheros Radio Test) images, directly from your web browser, without need to access serial console and running a TFTP server.
-You can find similar firmware recovery mode, also based on uIP 0.9 TCP/IP stack, in **D-Link** routers.

-The web server is accessible at `192.168.1.1` by default.
-For some vendors this address differs:
+The web server is accessible at `10.123.123.1` by default.

-- Joy-IT (`10.123.123.1`)

-Web server contains 7 pages:
+It contains 7 pages:

 1. index.html (allows to upgrade firmware image, screenshot below)
 2. uboot.html (allows to upgrade U-Boot image)